REPAIR PRICES 2008:

 . disassemble the instrument and unpin the key sections, cleaning out the old oil and replacing it with fresh oil

 . shim pads so that the instrument pads seal with a light touch.
 If your instrument is in bad condition (i.e. needs more than 2 or 3 pads shimmed), I would contact you before I do more shimming.
 Shimming is time consuming, meticulous work (my polite way of saying a lot of shimming will run up the cost of the COA) but it's what makes the difference between a great playing instrument and a leaky, fuzzy sounding instrument.
-I do NOT clamp keys or use heat and pressure to seat the pads to the tone holes.
+I do NOT clamp keys to seat the pads to the tone holes.

 .
 I correct all the adjustments